This complete bike touring packing list will get you through every adventure, and, it’s what we’re packing right now!

 Foil blankets take up no room but can provide a surprising amount of warmth if you get into difficult situations.

 There we have it.
-Besides the food we carry with us everyday this is everything that will be taking us from England to India.
-If you’re new to touring I hope it can be of some help when building your own bike touring packing list.
-If you’re a seasoned tourer we’re interested to know how this compares to yours?
+Everything we have in our panniers this very second and all you need to know about putting together your own cycling packing list.
+If you’re new to touring I hope it can be of some help when preparing for your trip and if you’re a seasoned tourer we’re interested to know how this compares to yours?